What are the Different Retail Bank Types?

 Broadly speaking, there are three main retail bank types.
-These are commercial banks, credit unions, and certain investment funds that offer retail banking services.
+They are commercial banks, credit unions, and certain investment funds that offer retail banking services.
 Broadly speaking, all three retail bank types work towards providing similar banking services.
-These include checking accounts, savings accounts, mortgages, debit cards, credit cards, and personal loans.
+They include checking accounts, savings accounts, mortgages, debit cards, credit cards, and personal loans.

 One of the retail bank types is commercial banks, which offer a wide range of consumer banking services.
 Typical services include certificates of deposit (CDs), savings and checking accounts, credit and debit cards, etc. Commercial banks are for-profit institutions that generate income through interest rate spreads and transaction fees.